Pagure/pagure/doc/usage/first_steps.rst

 This means, you cannot be added to a group or a project before you login for the first time as the system will simply not know you.

-If you run your own pagure instance which uses the local authentication system, then you will find on the login page an option to create a new account.
+If you run your own Pagure instance which uses the local authentication system, then you will find on the login page an option to create a new account.